 - Once the source of infection is found (animal or human), oral antifungal supplements may be used for treatment.

 - Woods lamp detection may be used to spot tinea capitis caused by microsporum (a genus of fungi).

 Pruritus, also called itching, is a common symptom seen in various skin conditions and systemic disorders (26).
 Itching on the scalp can be very irritating and aggravating.
 It causes people to scratch the scalp, leading to bruising.

-There are four types of itches – cutaneous, neuropathic, neurogenic, and psychogenic.
+There are four types of itches cutaneous, neuropathic, neurogenic, and psychogenic.
 A cutaneous itch, also known as pruritoceptive itching, is caused by skin inflammation.
 A neuropathic itch forms in an afferent nerve pathway that is caused by nervous system damage.
-It is noticed in herpetic neuralgia, multiple sclerosis, and brain tumors.
+It is noticed in herpetic neuralgiai XSharp, shocking pain caused by a damaged or irritated nerve that is commonly associated with shingles or diabetes. , multiple sclerosisi XA disease where the immune system attacks the myelin sheath (protective covering of nerve fibers), affecting the central nervous system. , and brain tumors.
 A neurogenic itch originates centrally without causing any neuronal function impairments or degeneration.
 A psychogenic itch is noticed in delusional conditions like parasitophobia.

 - It may be caused due to dandruff, scabies, skin cancer, and other scalp infections and diseases (27).

 - Histamines are also known to cause itching.
 Histamine is a chemical found in body cells that cause adverse reactions like runny nose or allergies.